douglasjam/blog/_posts/2016-06-20-using-docker-in-your-linode-vps.md

 {% endhighlight %}

-- 3: Now docker will listen in the exposed ports automatically, per example, if you just have one docker containers that runs nginx in the ports 80, and you exposed 80:80, your server is configured automatically then, but if you have 2 or more nginx docker containers, it is not possible to expose both in the port 80, then you have to do something per example:
+- 3: Now docker will listen in the exposed ports automatically, per example, if you just have one docker containers that runs nginx in the ports 80, and you exposed 80:80, your server is configured automatically then, but if you have 2 or more containers with nginx, it is not possible to expose both in the port 80, then you have to do something per example:

 {% highlight text %}
 # docker internal port -> exposed port